jess-breda/automated_training/README.md

 # automated_training
-Protocols written while in the Brody lab to facilitate or support automated training in the Brody Lab.
+Protocols written while in the Brody lab to facilitate or support automated training of animals on cognitive tasks.
 Active protocols are kept in a private repository, these are snapshot copies of some of the protocols I've written.

 ## Delayed Match to Sample (DMS2, DMS)